-For additional security, you could set up a bastion host for each type of service: HTTP, FTP, and e-mail.
-The screening router will then send the corresponding traffic to the appropriate bastion host.
+For additional security, you could set up a bastion host for each type of service: HTTP, FTP, and email.
+The screening router then sends the corresponding traffic to the appropriate bastion host.

-In this example, the Novell BorderManager 3.7 server and the WAN router can be reached from the Internet.
-In addition, the Novell BorderManager 3.7 server acts as a screening router on the private network.
-Using Network Address Translation (NAT) and packet filtering, the Novell BorderManager 3.7 server can be configured to block traffic on specific ports, and only a select number of services can communicate with it.
-This type of firewall is fairly secure because security risk is limited to the Novell BorderManager 3.7 server.
+In this example, the Novell BorderManager server and the WAN router can be reached from the Internet.
+In addition, the Novell BorderManager server acts as a screening router on the private network.
+Using Network Address Translation (NAT) and packet filtering, the Novell BorderManager server can be configured to block traffic on specific ports, and only a select number of services can communicate with it.

+This type of firewall is fairly secure because security risk is limited to the Novell BorderManager server.